 Silver Lake (Cowlitz County), Washington, USA

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Silver Lake Cowlitz County.
+Welcome to the ultimate guide to Silver Lake Cowlitz County!
+Article topics include:

 Silver Lake is a shallow 3,000-acre wetland lake located in southwest Washington.
 Formed by an early eruption of Mount St. Helens, which permanently dammed Silver Creek and formed the lake, the scenic Silver Lake area now offers an abundance of outdoor activities, including camping, hunting, and fishing.
 Additionally, the Pacific Ocean is just 90 minutes west and skiing and other wilderness activities are all within an hour away.